mozilla/addons-server/docs/topics/api.rst

 Marketplace API
 ======================

 This API is for Apps.
-There is a seperate set of APIs for Add-ons.
-You can find documentation of those on `MDN`_.
+There is a seperate set of `APIs for Add-ons`_.

 Overall notes
 -------------